Skip to content

 Kaylee Hayden

-Kaylee (she/her) is a Senior in the BFA Music Theatre program while also pursuing a minor in Music Technology.
-Previously at Elon, she recently played Lucinda in Into The Woods, as well as understudied in The Bubbly Black Girl Sheds Her Chameleon Skin.
-Kaylee is an executive member of Vital Signs A Cappella, serving as the PR Chair.
-She is so grateful for her four years at Elon and getting to conclude with this incredible show.
-She sends all of her love and gratitude to her family, friends, VS fam, MT23, this crazy cast, and Cole <3
+Kaylee Hayden is a Senior Music Theatre major with a minor in Music Technology.
+Previously at Elon, she played Mopsa in Head Over Heels and Lucinda in Into The Woods.
+Kaylee also is a proud member of Vital Signs A Cappella.
+She is so grateful for her four years at Elon, and sends all of her love and gratitude to her family and friends!

 Erik Houck